-- This is a special editor for editing parameter values for the Text to Music (TTM) generator sub-type. - Refer to the Text to Music (TTM) section of the WME Guide for information on all the TTM parameters and settings. - To edit Text used by the 7 Cut-Up Rule parameter use the editor in Text Mode. - To edit Text used by the 8 Custom Text parameter use its own editor below.
+- • Music Mode > Main Editor > (12) Generator Type Specific Group > Generator > Sequence > Text to Music (TTM) - This is a special editor for editing parameter values for the Text to Music (TTM) generator sub-type. - Refer to the Text-to-Music (TTM) section of the WME Guide for information on all the TTM parameters and settings. - To edit Text used by the 7 Cut-Up Rule parameter use the editor in Text Mode. - To edit Text used by the 8 Custom Text parameter use its own editor below.

-√ 1 OK/Back Button
+∫ OK/Back Button